GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

         self.constructed_copy_stencil(in_quantity, out_quantity)
 ```

-Here is where we actually build our stencil (lines 13-16).
+Here is where we actually build our stencil (lines 14-17).
 Behind the scenes the system is
 compiling code based on a number of considerations, most important of which is the target
 architecture: CPU or GPU.
-We will discuss more build options in a future sections, but you will
+We will discuss more build options in a future section, but you will
 always have to specify `func` (to determine what stencil is being built), and `compute_dims`
-(unless you have a very good reason, should likely remain `[X_DIM, Y_DIM, Z_DIM]).

-Stencils modify fields in place, may not contain a return statement, and therefore must have all
-inputs *and* outputs passed into it at call.
+(we will discuss restricting the `compute_dims` in a later guide).

 Finally we can run the program: